hcitang/hcitang.github.io/index.md

 description: "Tony Tang's Academic Website"
 ---

-**Note:** As of August 2022, I am a visiting professor at the [Singapore Management University](https://www.smu.edu.sg/)

-I am an Associate Professor in the [Faculty of Information](http://ischool.utoronto.ca) at the [University of Toronto](http://www.utoronto.ca).
+I am an Associate Professor in the [School of Computing and Information Systems](https://scis.smu.edu.sg/) at the [Singapore Management University](https://www.smu.edu.sg).
 I direct the [RICELab (Rethinking Interaction, Collaboration and Engagement) research group](http://ricelab.github.io/).
-Previously, I was an Associate Professor in the [Department of Computer Science](http://www.cpsc.ucalgary.ca/) at the [University of Calgary](http://ucalgary.ca/).
+Previously, I was at the [Faculty of Information](https://ischool.utoronto.ca/) at the [University of Toronto](https://www.utoronto.ca/), and in the [Department of Computer Science](http://www.cpsc.ucalgary.ca/) at the [University of Calgary](http://ucalgary.ca/).

 My current research explores the design, implementation and evaluation of novel systems for:
 * mixed reality interfaces for collaboration and learning,